section-engineering-education/engineering-education/articles/embedding-a-video-into-a-webpage-using-html-and-css/Index.md

 ![step 7](/engineering-education/embedding-a-video-into-a-webpage-using-html-and-css/step-7.jpg)

 **Step 8:** Save the changes you made on your HTML page.
 After saving, while you are still on your HTML page, right click and select “Open in Browser”.
-By clicking on Open in Browser, your HMTL code will run in your browser.
+Your HMTL code will run in your browser.

 ![step 8](/engineering-education/embedding-a-video-into-a-webpage-using-html-and-css/step-8.jpg)

 **Step 9:** Your Browser’s output.
-Depending on your HTML code(on how you have styled it), you can place the iframe tag anywhere you want within your HTML page.
-After you have successfully embedded a video in your webpage, you can actively interact with it meaning, you can fast forward and rewind it, play and pause, increase, and decrease the volume or even mute, click on YouTube icon in the embedded page to play the video directly on YouTube etc. All those activities are called video controls.
+Depending on your HTML code (or how you have styled it), you can place the iframe tag anywhere you want within your HTML page.
+After you have successfully embedded a video in your webpage, you can actively interact with it.
+This means you can forward, rewind, play, pause, and adjust the volume of the video.
+You can also click on the YouTube icon in the embedded page to play the video directly on YouTube.
+All these activities are called **video controls**.

 ![step 9](/engineering-education/embedding-a-video-into-a-webpage-using-html-and-css/step-9.jpg)

 **Step 10:** Enjoy your view.
-As mentioned earlier, CSS is basically for styling your webpage.
-Like the above screenshot contains a brown-ish/red-ish background and the screenshot below contains a purple background.
+As mentioned earlier, CSS is used for styling your webpage.
+The above screenshot contains a brownish red background while the screenshot below contains a purple background.
 You can play with the HTML and CSS skills to suit your preferences.

  ![step 10](/engineering-education/embedding-a-video-into-a-webpage-using-html-and-css/step-10.jpg)

 ### Important Tips
-- Avoid hyperlinked videos: The video’s URL should be on its own without any characters or spaces before or after and should not be a hyperlinked or it will not embed.
-A hyperlink is a highlight done to a link such that when it is clicked or hovered, the browser automatically displays another page or changes the current page to show the referenced content.
+- Avoid hyperlinked video: The Video's URL should be on its own without any characters or spaces otherwise it will not embed.
+- A hyperlink is a highlight done to a link such that when it is clicked or hovered, the browser automatically displays another page or changes the current page to show the referenced content.
 - You can also embed images and other contents into a post or page as long as the item you want to embed has its own URL.
 - If the video you want to embed is not your own creation, it is prudent to ask permission from the owner to avoid copyright infringement.